Romans 7

 I find then the principle that evil is present in me, the one who wants to do good.

-(b) Evil is present in me in the same way that sin is in me.
-The temptation to sin and the effects of sin are felt in our flesh (see entry for Rom.
-7:17).
+(b) Evil is present in me.
+The temptation to sin (or to walk after the flesh) and the effects of sin (corruption, death) are felt in our bodies.

 (c) The one who wants to do good.
-Once again, Paul contrasts his good desires with the evil desires of sin.
+Paul contrasts his good intentions with his bad behavior.

 Romans 7:22